Rainwater tanks are a great low-maintenance way to save water, here you can find easy ways to keep them in great working order.

 Rainwater tanks are becoming a more common feature in the lower Hunter, with more than 20% of households installing a tank on their property.
-Rainwater tanks not only save precious drinking water, but also have an important role in managing and treating stormwater quality in our cities.
+Rainwater tanks not only save precious drinking water but also have an important role in managing and treating stormwater quality in our communities.